ramgorthi04/debate-card-cutter/README.md

 ## Simple Card Cutter
-This is a quick proof of concept that we can now cut cards fairly easily with AI.
-As LLM technology improves, this card cutter will only get better.
+quick POC that we can cut cards with AI.

-The vision for this project is an agent that takes an argument and autonomously researches and cuts evidence for it.
+goal is an agent that takes an argument and autonomously researches and cuts evidence for it.

 ## Set-up
 **Python 3.10**
 Configure virtual environment (optional)

 Perplexity research agent:
-I have a prototype but it's using my API key and its expensive.
-I applied for free access.
-If I get it, I'll push it here for people to use if they want.
+prototyped, but expensive and buggy (even more than the card cutter!).

 Card-cutting agent:
 ```bash